IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 First, let's set up a *Message Hub* instance and a topic:

-From the OpenWhisk UI, click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
+From the OpenWhisk UI, click the `Catalog` link at the top right of the screen.
 From the menu appearing on the left of the screen select `Application Services`.
 Click `Message Hub`.
 Leave all settings as they are and click the `Create` button at the bottom right of the screen.
 Switch to the `Manage` tab and click the `+` icon to create a new topic.
 As topic name specify `openwhisk`.
 Leave all other settings as they are and click the `Create topic` button.

 Second, let's set up an *App Connect* instance:
 Open a new browser tab.
-From the OpenWhisk UI, click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
+From the OpenWhisk UI, click the `Catalog` link at the top right of the screen.
 From the menu appearing on the left of the screen select `Integrate`.
 Click `App Connect`.
 Leave all settings as they are and click the `Create` button at the bottom right of the screen.

 Now, sign-up for a *Salesforce* test account as we would like *App Connect* to post something to *Message Hub* (then causing the OpenWhisk trigger to fire and the action to be invoked) as soon as a new contact is being created:

-Open a new browser tab and navigate to https://www.salesforce.com/form/signup/freetrial-sales.jsp
-Fill out all fields shown on the right-hand side and click the `Start free trial` button.
+Open a new browser tab and navigate to https://www.salesforce.com/form/signup/freetrial-sales.jsp Fill out all fields shown on the right-hand side and click the `Start free trial` button.

 Navigate back to the browser tab showing your *App Connect* instance (if you do not have it anymore, click `Catalog` again, then, click the `hamburger` icon at the very left of the screen select `Apps` and then `Dashboard`).
 If necessary click the `Launch App Connect` button and skip the dialogs offering initial help.
 Click the `New` button and select `Create an event-driven flow` button.
 Click `Salesforce` and `New Contact`.
 Click the `Connect to Salesforce` button.
 In the new browser tab appearing click the `Allow` button.
 Back in the *App Connect* view click `Message Hub` and `Send Message`.
 Click the `Connect to Message Hub` button.
 Now, navigate back to the browser tab showing your *Message Hub* instance (if you do not have it anymore, click `Catalog` again, then, click the `hamburger` icon at the very left of the screen select `Services` and then `Dashboard`).
 Switch to the `Service Credentials` tab and click the `View Credentials` link.
 Click the icon that allows you to copy the entire *JSON* being shown.
 Next, navigate back to the browser tab showing your *App Connect* instance and paste the entire *JSON* you have just copied into the field labeled `Message Hub Service Credentials` and click the `Connect` button.
 As topic specify `openwhisk`.
 As payload select (after having clicked the little helper icon next to the input field) `lastname` for instance.
 Finally, click the `Exit and switch on button` at the top right of the screen.

 Now, let's make sure a trigger fires whenever something is being posted to the *Message Hub* topic we just created:

-In the OpenWhisk UI switch to the Develop tab if not already there.
+In the OpenWhisk UI switch to the Actions tab if not already there.
 Create a new action (name it `newContact`) the way you learned it before containing the following code:

 ```javascript